 by Karen Sánchez-Eppler

-About Karen Sánchez-Eppler
+about Karen Sánchez-Eppler

 Karen Sánchez-Eppler is Professor of American Studies and English at Amherst College.
 The author of Touching Liberty: Abolition, Feminism and the Politics of the Body and Dependent States: The Child’s Part in Nineteenth-Century American Culture, she is also one of the founding co-editors of the Journal of the History of Childhood and Youth.